 When we approach the limits of the ordinary world, we enter into conditions that (like the ordinary) are continuously new but that have patterns which differ entirely from those of ordinary existence.

 He will specify later in this chapter that here—”in between, at the boundary of this world—are concentrated all the temptations and seductions.”
 That is to say, this is not merely a place of “spiritual openness” (a term frequently encountered in “centers of spirituality”1,2,3).
-Or, probably, to put it more accurately, it actually is a place of spiritual openness, but openness to what?
+The question is a place of spiritual openness to what?

 For the reality is that our openness to “the spiritual” involves not merely an openness to “the good” but to the world of spiritual darkness and deception.
 And for this very reason, in Florensky’s words, the entrance into the borderlands is “the area of our greatest spiritual danger.”